 Job 42:1

-I know that thou canst do every thing, and that no
+that thou canst do every thing, and that no thought

-in verse2 that God knows all of our thoughts.
-You might as well be honest with
+Job also said in verse 2 that God knows all of our thoughts.
+You might as well

-the Lord when you pray to Him because He knows.
-God knows all things.
-That is
+be honest with the Lord when you pray to Him because He knows.
+God knows all

-what confession of sin is all about.
-You are telling God the truth when you
+things.
+That is what confession of sin is all about.
+You are telling God the

 When you sin, you admit that you should not have done what you did, you are